Why should I brush my dog's teeth?

-Like us, it’s ideal to brush your dog's teeth at least twice daily.
-For many dogs, once brushing becomes a part of their routine they will begin to expect and enjoy it.
-Brushing twice a week is helpful if your schedule cannot accommodate daily brushing.
+Like us, it is ideal to brush your dog's teeth at least twice daily.
+For many dogs, once brushing becomes a part of their daily routine they will begin to expect and enjoy it.
+Brushing three times a week is the minimum recommendation to help remove plaque and prevent tartar accumulation.

-"It is best to teach your dog to accept toothbrushing is while he or she is still a puppy."
+"It is best to teach your dog to accept tooth brushing while he is still a puppy."

-It is best to teach your dog to accept tooth brushing while he or she is still a puppy.
-If you have an older dog, the training process may take a little longer but it’s worth the effort.
+It is best to teach your dog to accept tooth brushing while he is still a puppy.
+If you have an older dog, the training process may take a little longer, but it is still well worth the effort.